prof-rossetti/intro-to-python/projects/api-client/demo.md

 The professor will assign your group to present on a designated "Demo Day" and time.
 The professor will designate whether presentations will be given in-person, or remotely via Zoom.
 The professor will also designate whether presentations will be pre-recorded, or delivered synchronously.
 See instructions below according to the guidance you're given.

-Before 11:59pm on the day before your designated demo day, upload a PDF version of your presentation document (and a copy of your prerecorded Zoom video .mp4 file) as instructed.
+Before 11:59pm on the day before your designated demo day, upload a PDF version of your presentation document (and optionally a copy of your prerecorded Zoom video .mp4 file, as applicable) as instructed.

 ### Synchronous Delivery Guidance

+If presenting in-person via the class computer:

+  1. During the first few minutes of class on your designated demo day, ensure the professor has loaded your presentation resources (i.e. files and/or links).
+  2. After the group scheduled to present before you starts to take questions, begin to find and setup your presentation resources on the class computer.
+  3. During your designated demo time, deliver your presentation in front of the class.
+When you are finished, step to the side to answer questions while the next group sets up.

-If presenting in-person:
+If presenting in-person via your own computer:

   1. During the first few minutes of class on your designated demo day, practice connecting your computer to the projector using either of the provided VGA or HDMI cables.
   2. After the group scheduled to present before you starts to take questions, begin setting up your computer by connecting it to the projector and preparing to demo.